Odion100/SystemLynx/README.md

 ## Sending and Receiving Websocket Events

 We can also receive WebSocket events emitted from the remote objects we've loaded using the `Client.loadService(url)` function.
-In the example below we're using the `Users.on(event_name, callback)` method to listen for events coming from the "Users" **ServerModule**.
+In the example below we're using the `Users.on(event_name, callback)` method to listen for events coming from the "Users" **Module**.

 ```javascript
 const { Client } = require("systemlynx");